-- European long-term investment fund (ELTIF): Form ELTIF (DOC)
+- long-term investment fund (LTIF): Form LTIF (DOC)

-It is important you answer all questions on the form accurately and provide the supporting documents relevant to your proposed fund.
-This will ensure we can review your application as quickly as possible.
+It's important you answer all questions on the form accurately and provide the supporting documents relevant to your proposed fund.
+This will mean we can review your application as quickly as possible.

-Your application may be considered incomplete if you do not answer all relevant questions or provide required information without telling us why, or you do not sign the declaration.
+Your application may be considered incomplete if you do not answer all relevant questions or provide the required information without telling us why, or if you don't sign the declaration.

-Each of the application forms includes a checklist of documents that you should, where relevant, include with your application.
+Each of the application forms includes a checklist of documents that you should include with your application, where relevant.
 These include:

 - ACS only: the draft of the proposed contractual scheme deed constituting the contractual scheme and a solicitor's certificate